greg-raven/Uncommon-Sense/_drafts/all.md

 The priceless heritage of our society is the unrestricted constitutional right of each member to think as he will.
 Thought control is a copyright of totalitarianism, and we have no claim to it.
 Robert H. Jackson

+The very purpose of a Bill of Rights was to withdraw certain subjects from the vicissitudes of political controversy, to place them beyond the reach of majorities and officials and to establish them as legal principles to be applied by the courts.
+One's right to life, liberty, and property, to free speech, a free press, freedom of worship and assembly, and other fundamental rights may not be submitted to vote; they depend on the outcome of no elections.
+Justice Robert H. Jackson

-Very commonly in ages when civil rights of one kind are in evidence ? those pertaining to freedom of speech and thought in, say, theater, press, and forum, with obscenity and libel laws correspondingly loosened ? very real constrictions of individual liberty take place in other, more vital areas: political organization, voluntary association, property, and the right to hold jobs, for example.
+Very commonly in ages when civil rights of one kind are in evidence — those pertaining to freedom of speech and thought in, say, theater, press, and forum, with obscenity and libel laws correspondingly loosened — very real constrictions of individual liberty take place in other, more vital areas: political organization, voluntary association, property, and the right to hold jobs, for example.
 Robert Nisbet

 19 terrorists in 6 weeks have been able to command 300 million North Americans to do away with the entirety of their civil liberties that took 700 years to advance from the Magna Carta onward.
 The terrorists have already won the political and ideological war with one terrorist act.
 It is mindboggling that we are that weak as a society.
 Rocco Galati